f5devcentral/f5-automation-labs/docs/class2/module3/lab2.rst

 Task 2 - Execute the first f5-newman-wrapper file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Login to your BIG-IP lab machine and verify you do not have any Virtual Servers, Pools, or Nodes
+Login to your BIG-IP lab machine and verify you do not have any Virtual Servers or Pools
 ..
-NOTE:: If you are using the F5 lab systems there are already shortcuts in your Chrome browser called ``BIG-IP A GUI``, if you recieve a certificate warning accept and add exception (the BIGIP has a self signed cert Chrome which violates Chrome security). login credentials are ``admin\admin``
+NOTE:: If you are using the F5 lab systems there are already shortcuts in your Chrome browser called ``BIG-IP A GUI``, if you receive a certificate warning accept and add exception (the BIGIP has a self signed cert which violates Chromes security). login credentials are ``admin\admin``

 #. ``f5-newman-build-1`` contains calls to build the Framework of an Application Service, Virtual Server, Pool and needed Profiles, it doesnt however include any pool members.